Pair Programming: Enhancing Collaboration and Code Quality

 What is pair programming?

-When working together, both the driver and navigator ask and answer questions, discuss design, and find errors as they move through the coding process.
+When working together, the driver and navigator ask and answer questions, discuss design, and find errors as they move through the coding process.

 Improve communication between team members.